 This topic describes ApsaraDB for Redis cluster master-replica instances.
 They can address the bottlenecks of the single-threading model of open source Redis and provide large capacity and high performance.
 Cluster master-replica instances support two connection modes: proxy mode and direct connection mode.
 You can select a connection mode based on your business requirements.

-By default, cluster master-replica instances run in proxy mode.
 If a cluster master-replica instance runs in proxy mode, you can connect to the instance by using a unified endpoint (or domain name).
 Requests from clients are sent to the configured proxy nodes.
-Then, the proxy nodes forward the requests to the data shards of the instance.
+Then, the proxy nodes forward the requests to the data shards.
 The proxy nodes, data shards, and config server of the instance do not provide separate endpoints.
 This simplifies application development and coding.
 For more information about the architecture and components of a cluster master-replica instance in proxy mode, see the following figure and table.

 Note For more information about the features of proxy nodes, see Features of proxy nodes.